AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configuration-on-prem.md

 ---
 # Configuration updates for Experience Manager Guides Releases

 This article provides a consolidated overview of the configuration changes introduced across releases of Experience Manager Guides.
-The following matrix lists the release version, the newly introduced or updated configuration settings, and links to the related documentation for detailed setup and configuration instructions.
-Use this information to quickly identify the configuration updates applicable to your environment during an upgrade.
+The following matrix lists the release version and the newly introduced or updated configurations.
+It also includes links to the related documentation for detailed setup and configuration instructions.
+Use this information to quickly identify the configuration updates that may apply to your environment during an upgrade.

 | Release version | Configuration changes | Related documentation |
 |-----------------|-----------------------|------------------------|